Skip to content

 What is Employment Allowance?

 Each time you run your payroll you pay less employers’ Class 1 National Insurance.
-This continues until you've used the full allowance for the tax year, or until the tax year ends, whichever is sooner.
+This continues until you've used the full allowance for the tax year or until the tax year ends.

-CAUTION: As you may not be eligable from one year to another, you must apply again at the start of each tax year.
+CAUTION: Eligibility changes from one year to another, so you must apply again at the start of each tax year.

 When am I not eligible?